 eID issuance solution.

 Gabon aims to build a reliable national biometric civil registry to replace paper identification with electronic documents and generate a secure electoral register ahead of the local 2013 elections.

 Featuring a single, unique identification number for each citizen, the new national biometric database will serve as a master registry to issue all citizen identification, including:

-biometric identification program, the country is creating the new basis for Gabonese citizenship.
+With its biometric identification program, the country is creating a new basis for Gabonese citizenship.

 This initiative is key to the ambitious development strategy known as Emerging Gabon.

 One starting point when consolidating or harmonizing the civil register is to look for the distinct element with the greatest reliability, which enables an individual to be identified.

 Biometry is a simple but powerful attribute that makes it possible to secure the link between the physical person and data.